Parallel Quantum Algorithm for Hamiltonian Simulation: Applications

 Now we will determine the gate complexities for implementing the oracle $\calO_H^b$ and $\calO_P$:

-\begin{itemize} \item To implement $\calO_P$, note that $s(w)$ in Lemma~\ref{lmm:sum of tensor products of Pauli matrices} is easily computable from $\calP(w)$ by function restriction, thus $\calO_P$ can be implemented by $O\parens*{\log n}$-depth and $O\parens*{n\log n}$-size of gates. \item To implement $\calO_H^b$, one needs to first generate $m$ independent $J_w\in \calN\parens*{0,\sigma^2}$ to $b$-bit precision in the preprocessing.
-This can be done by the Box-Muller transform~\cite{BM58}, which derives two independent standard normally distributed variables from two independent uniformly distributed variables in $[0,1]$ by elementary arithmetics.
-Thus it suffices to generate $m$ uniformly random variables in $[0,1]$ to $b$-bit precision by $O\parens*{1}$-depth and $O\parens*{n^4b}$-size of Hadamard gates followed by single-qubit measurements, and then use Lemma~\ref{lmm:parallel quantum circuit for elementary arithmetics} to perform the Box-Muller transform with a scaling $\sigma$ by an $O\parens*{\log^2 b}$-depth and $O\parens*{n^4b^4}$-size quantum circuit.
-The preprocessing only needs to be done once.
+\begin{itemize} \item To implement $\calO_P$, note that $s(w)$ in Lemma~\ref{lmm:sum of tensor products of Pauli matrices} is easily computable from $\calP(w)$ by function restriction, thus $\calO_P$ can be implemented by an $O\parens*{\log n}$-depth and $O\parens*{n\log n}$-size quantum circuit. \item To implement $\calO_H^b$, one needs to first generate $m$ independent $J_w\in \calN\parens*{0,\sigma^2}$ to $b$-bit precision in the pre-processing.
+This can be done by the Box-Muller transform~\cite{BM58}, which derives two independent standard normally distributed variables from two independent uniformly distributed variables in $[0,1]$ by elementary arithmetic.
+Thus it suffices to generate $m$ uniformly random variables in $[0,1]$ to $b$-bit precision by an $O\parens*{1}$-depth and $O\parens*{n^4b}$-size quantum circuit using Hadamard gates followed by single-qubit measurements, and then use Lemma~\ref{lmm:parallel quantum circuit for elementary arithmetics} to perform the Box-Muller transform with a scaling $\sigma$ by an $O\parens*{\log^2 b}$-depth and $O\parens*{n^4b^4}$-size quantum circuit.
+The pre-processing only needs to be done once.
 Later when a $J_w$ is required each time we can apply a $\mathrm{COPY}^b$ gate to make a new copy of it.